danielearwicker/flowerbi/README.md

 }
 ```

-`TinyBI.Tools` automatically reflects over this structure and generates a TypeScript file that the client can use to get auto-completion and type inference in its queries.
+`FlowerBI.Tools` automatically reflects over this structure and generates a TypeScript file that the client can use to get auto-completion and type inference in its queries.
 So the client code can query the data in a creative and flexible way, but only within the boundaries set by your API's schema definition.
 Your API can also easily add extra filters to the query, to impose "row-level security" on a per-user basis.

 ## Automatic joins, grouping and aggregation